Cheap Brampton Car Insurance Quotes

 Why do Brampton car insurance rates change over time?

 Insurance companies adjust their rates in response to the number and manner of claims they receive.
-If there have been more collisions in your neighbourhood, you can expect your premiums to increase.
+If there are a lot of insurance claims happening in your area, it’s likely that your insurance premiums will go up.
+In other words, when many people in your neighborhood are making claims, the insurance company may adjust the rates for everyone living there.
 In Ontario, the Financial Services Regulatory Body (FSRA) is the provincial body that regulates how rate changes.